Why Even the Best Anti-Virus Program Can’t Protect SAP Systems

 More advanced anti-malware programs may also use a few other techniques, such as heuristics, sandboxing and the new perceived “silver bullet,” machine-learning.
 However, these techniques only achieve additional enhancements to the products’ detection capabilities.

-But in a typical SAP application, such as E-Recruiting, SRM, ERP, CRM or Enterprise Portal, these controls will not prevent attackers from uploading malware into the application.
+But in a typical SAP application, such as SRM, ERP, CRM, Enterprise Portal, or modern FIORI apps, these controls will not prevent attackers from uploading malware into the application.
 Why not?
 Because anti-virus programs only protect against the threats they see.

-Let’s look at why even advanced anti-virus setups don’t cover SAP cyberattacks:
+Let’s look at why even advanced anti-virus setups don’t protect you against SAP cyberattacks.

 - Upon upload, the user establishes an encrypted connection.
 This is done via HTTPS, or possibly also the SAP-proprietary DIAG protocol used by the SAP-GUI.
 The latter may additionally be protected by SAP’s SNC encryption/authentication.
 This encrypted connection means there is no way for the anti-virus program to “see” the file when it’s being transferred.